sayanbanerjee32/TASI_ERAv2_S19/README.md

 The app is available [here](https://huggingface.co/spaces/sayanbanerjee32/nano_text_generator)

-The takes following as input
+The App takes following as input
 1. Seed Text (Prompt) - This provided as input text to the GPT model, based on which it generates further contents.
 If no data is provided, the only a space (" ") is provided as input
 2. Max tokens to generate - This controls the numbers of character tokens it will generate.
 The default value is 100.
 3. Temperature - This accepts value between 0 to 1.
 Higher value introduces more randomness in the next token generation.
 Default value is set to 0.7.